What is a Balancing Diet for Vata Dosha?

 While there are many things that can aggravate a dosha, food is one of the most influential factors, which we ‘face’ on a daily basis.
-And, of course, we can use it to our own advantage with the aim of bringing the agitated dosha back.
+And, of course, we can use it to our own advantage with the aim of bringing the agitated dosha back to balance.

 Food can influence a dosha through tastes and aliment, so to minimize a dosha (in our example here it is Vata), we need to consider, which tastes and foodstuffs to consume.